C0D1UM/feature-templates/django/get-files-from-email/README.md

 # Description

-This is an example for get attachment files from email via IMAP protocol
+This is an example for get attachment files from email via IMAP protocol including functions:
+1. **get_files_with_imap:** open emails to mark them as `SEEN`, then get attachment files and return it as a list of ContentFile objects that ready to save to model FileField
+1. **delete_seen_emails_with_imap:** delete emails that mark as `SEEN`

 # Required Packages